Frances Keegan Marquis: Medals

 On April 9, 1943, Colonel J.C.
-Gross, commandant of the 1st Regiment Zouaves ("valient of the valients") awarded Marquis the medal insignia of that regiment, making her an honorary member.
+Gross, commandant of the 1st Regiment Zouaves ("valiant of the valiants") awarded Marquis the medal insignia of that regiment, making her an honorary member.
 Around the time Marquis' WAACs arrived in Algiers, Zouave forces (with roots as local North Africans in the French Army), were the first to stop the Nazi advance at Medjez-El-Bab in Tunisia.
 Vastly outnumbered and equipped with World War I era rifles, the Zouaves beat back German and Italian forces in a 36-hour battle.
 When this North African victory helped turn the tide for the French, the Americans promised them modern supplies.
 By November 1943, a modernized, American-equipped French Army—notably including the Zouaves—was ready to invade Europe from North Africa.

 During this period, the WAACs played a part in strengthening ties with the French: in July General Henri Giraud, commander of the French forces, reviewed Marquis' troops (finding them "inspiring") and later in the summer of 1943, the WACs and their French counterparts (one of whose officers was the wife of Colonel Gross) paraded together with a 1st Regiment Zouave color guard.
 Along with her WAC and overseas service ribbons, Marquis' Zouave medal became part of her uniform.
 On the eve of her departure from Algiers in late September 1943, the Franco-American Goodwill Society (Bonne Volontḗ Franco-Amḗricaine) held a luncheon to honor Marquis.
 At this event, the society's board of directors presented her with a medal honoring her contributions to French-American friendship.